gta98/networks_project_file_transfer/README.md

 31,26 hamming encoding is used for error correction (no total parity bit)

 It utilizes WinSock2.h for socket connectivity, due to course requirements, but `FileTransferCommon/socket_utils.c` can be modified easily to support socket.h

+`relay.py` is a Python implementation of `FileTransferChannel` without error injection, used for debugging